Article 6 compliant national carbon registries

 Case study: Republic of Zimbabwe

-Building the world's first Article 6 compliant
+Building the world's first Article 6 compliant national carbon registry

 Zimbabwe Carbon Markets Authority

-Designed, deployed and operationalised in partnership with the Zimbabwe Carbon Markets Authority and Terraviva Services.
+Designed, deployed and operationalised in partnership with the Zimbabwe Carbon Markets Authority and Terraviva Services

 In May 2025, President Emmerson Mnangagwa launched the Zimbabwe Carbon Registry (ZCR) at the Southern African Development Community summit.
 It was the first national carbon registry globally compliant with Article 6 of the Paris Agreement.